fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     Account 5 (copy of account4): Account # 12475147, type Savings, balance 3000, rate 0, customer ID 0011223011

     ```

+> [!TIP]
+> If you encounter any issues while completing this exercise, review the provided code snippets and compare them to your own code.
+Pay close attention to the syntax and structure of the code.
+If you're still having trouble, you can the solution code In the samples that you downloaded at the beginning of this exercise.
+To view the solution navigate to the LP1SampleApps/Classes_M3/Solution folder and open the Solution project in Visual Studio Code.

 ## Clean up